-I have no idea where I got that idea, because that’s a pretty unfathomable thing for a kid to believe.
+I have no idea where I got that idea, because that’s a pretty unfathomable thing for a kid to believe, and even some adults.

 Now as I’m a little bit older and have a firm grasp on money and what it will take to actually become a millionaire, I look back on my childhood self and am even more perplexed as to what I was thinking, because this is obviously not an easy thing to do.

-But I also want to high five my childhood self, because even though I never really saw this as a 100% reality until shortly after I graduated college, that thought has been in my mind since I knew what money was and it has driven me to learn more about how I could make that happen for myself.
+But I also want to high five my childhood self, because even though I never really saw this as a 100% reality until shortly after I graduated college, that thought has been in my mind since I knew what money was.
+That thought has driven me to learn more about how I could make that happen for myself.

-As I gain more skills and financial prowess, becoming a millionaire becomes more and more of a reality each and every day of my life.
+As I gain more skills and financial prowess, becoming a millionaire (or even multi-millionaire!) becomes more and more of a reality each and every day.

 Now it’s not just a goal.
-I’ve got a mapped out plan for it, and it’s just a matter of time and executing that plan.
+It’s a full fledged plan with a lot of moving parts, and now it comes down to simply executing that plan.
 To do so, I’ve also pledged to join the Budgets Are Sexy Million Dollar Club.

 Here is my pledge.
 If you would like to make one as well, check out the link in the previous sentence, and make sure you tell Jay I sent you.

-In order for me, Cody Wheeler, to become a millionaire, I pledge to do the following (each year):
+In order to become a millionaire, I pledge to do the following (each year):

 - Invest enough in my 401k to get my maximum company match.
 This contribution will increase over time.